Sanix-Darker/sanixdk.xyz/content/blogs/how-i-hacked-my-token-cost-burnt.md

 As a software engineer working on huge codebases, i had this idea stuck in my head for weeks: after compaction, agents read the same 14 files again.
 This is not optimal... you are actualy paying for amnesia.

 So, on a Friday night and two Heinekens later, i started building [**radar**](https://github.com/sanix-darker/radar).
-The repo is private for now; i share access on request because i am not ready to donate it to every AI web scraper yet.
+The repository is intentionally private for now: ask me for access and i will invite you into the project.
+The door is closed to public AI bots scraping the internet, not to actual humans.
+This is access control, not fake scarcity.

 ### NOT MY ORIGINAL IDEA, SORRY YVAN